-Monetary Sanction Suspension, Bar or Other Sanctions Fine of \$2,500 to \$110,000.
-2 Suspend individual respondent in any or all capacities for a period of 10 business days to two years.
+Principal Considerations in Determining Sanctions Monetary Sanction Suspension, Bar or Other Sanctions See Principal Considerations in Introductory Section Fine of \$2,500 to \$110,000.
+Suspend individual respondent in any or all capacities for a period of 10 business days to two years.
 Where aggravating factors predominate, strongly consider a bar for an individual respondent.
 Consider suspending a firm with respect to a limited set of activities for up to 90 days.
 In egregious cases, strongly consider suspending a firm for any or all activities for longer than 90 days or ordering expulsion.

-^{1.} As set forth in General Principle No. 6, Adjudicators should also order disgorgement.
+1. As set forth in General Principle No. 6, Adjudicators should also order disgorgement.

-^{2.} This guideline also is appropriate for violations of MSRB Rule G-19 and FINRA Rule 2114.
+2. This guideline also is appropriate for violations of MSRB Rule G-19 and FINRA Rule 2114.